flecs-hub/flecs-dash/README.md

 ecs.entity().set<flecs::dash::Server>({9090});
 ```

-Make sure to start your application from the project root.
+**Important**: Make sure to start your application from the project root directory.
 This ensures that the dashboard code can find the web resources.
 Go to `http://localhost:9090` to open the dashboard.

 ## Setting up OS API
 The webserver requires a threading implementation to be configured in the Flecs OS API.
 You can do this yourself, or add this example as a dependency to your project: